CaronLab/MhcVizPipe/README.md

 ### Peptide Grouping and Sequence Motifs
 ![](images/unsupervised_logos.png)

-The "Sequence Motifs" section highlights the GibbsCluster results, including motifs generated from the analysis of all peptides ("Unsupervised GibbsCluster") and motifs generated for each allele-specific peptide list as identified by NetMHCpan or NetMHCIIpan ("Allele-specific GibbsCluster").
+The "Sequence Motifs" section highlights the prominent motifs identified by GibbsCluster, including motifs generated from the analysis of all peptides ("Unsupervised GibbsCluster") and motifs generated for each allele-specific peptide list as identified by NetMHCpan or NetMHCIIpan ("Allele-specific GibbsCluster").